On the optimality of universal classifiers for finite-length individual test sequences: Introduction, notations and definitions

 \section{Introduction, notations and definitions}

-A device called ${\bf classifier}$ (or discriminator) observes two $\bar N$-sequences whose probability laws are $P$ and $Q$ which are defined on doubly infinite sequences in a finite alphabet $ \bfA $.
-Both $P$ and $Q$ are unknown.
-The classifier's task is to decide whether $P=Q$, or $P$ and $Q$ are sufficiently different according to some appropriate criterion .
-If the classifier has available an infinite amount of training data (i.e. $\bar N$ is large enough), this is a simple matter.
-Here, however we study the case where $\bar N$ is finite.
+A device called a ${\bf classifier}$ (or discriminator) observes two $N$-sequences whose probability laws are $Q$ and $P$ respectively ( $Q$ and $P$ are defined on doubly infinite sequences in a finite alphabet $ \bfA $).
+Both $Q$ and $P$ are unknown.
+The classifier's task is to decide whether $P=Q$, or $P$ and $Q$ are sufficiently different according to some appropriate criterion $\Delta$.
+If the classifier has available an infinite amount of training data (i.e. if $N$ is large enough), this is a simple matter.
+However, here we study the case where $N$ is finite.

 Following [2], consider random sequences from a finite alphabet $\bfA$, where $|{\bfA}|=A <\infty $.
 Denote $\ell$ vectors from $\bfA$ by $z^{\ell}=z_1,...z_{\ell} \in {\bfA}^{\ell}$, and use upper case $Z$'s to denote random variables.
 When the superscript is clear from the context, it will be omitted.
-Similarly, a substring $Z_{i},\dots, Z_{j}, -\infty \leq i<j \leq + \infty$, is denoted by $Z_{i}^{j}$.
+Similarly, a substring $Z_{i},\dots, Z_{j}; -\infty \leq i<j \leq + \infty$ is denoted by $Z_{i}^{j}$.

-Let a class of ``vanishing memory'' processes $M=M_{k_0,\alpha,\beta,\delta,R,\ell,n_0}$ be be the set of probability measures on doubly infinite sequences from the set $\bfA$, with the following properties: \begin{itemize} \item[A)] Positive transitions property:
+Let a class of "vanishing memory" processes $M$ be defined as follows: Given a positive constants $0<\delta<1$ and a positive integer $\ell$, let $M=M_{k_0,\alpha,\beta,\delta,\ell,R}$ be the set of probability measures on doubly infinite sequences from the set $\bfA$, with the following properties: \begin{itemize} \item[A)] Positive transitions property:

-for all sequences of $z_{-\infty}^{\infty}$ for every $P \in M$, where $ 0< \delta<1$.
+for all sequences of $z_{-\infty}^{\infty}$, for every $P \in M$, where $ 0< \delta<1$.

-\item[B)] Strong Mixing ($\Psi$ mixing condition) [5](following [2, Eq.~(9)) : Let $\{X_i\}, - \infty < i < \infty$, be a random sequence with probability law $P \in M$.
-We further assume that $\{X_i\}$ is a stationary ergodic process where every member in $M_{\ell}$ satisfies the following condition:
+\item[B)] Strong Mixing condition (following [2], Eq.~(9)):\\ Let $\{X_i\}, - \infty < i < \infty$, be a random sequence with probability law $P \in M$.
+We further assume that $\{X_i\}$ is a stationary ergodic process where every member in $M$ satisfies the following condition: